Amir786H/Expo-WeatherApp/README.md

 You can use Expo Go app on the Android or IOS physical device or you can run the app on the emulator/simulator

+Note: You have to create your own api key on 'https://www.weatherapi.com/' and insert it inside constants/index.js for the App to fetch the response

 ```

 ## Technologies